 (c) the reasons for the request.

-(3) The Safety Authority may make the request because a circumstance of a kind mentioned in regulation 13(1)(a), (b) or (c) has occurred, or for any other reason.
+(3) The Minister may make the request because a circumstance of a kind mentioned in regulation 13(1)(a), (b) or (c) has occurred, or for any other reason.

-(4) The diving contractor may, in writing, inform the Safety Authority of the contractor’s opinion that —
+(4) The diving contractor may, in writing, inform the Minister of the contractor’s opinion that —

 (a) it is not necessary to revise the DSMS; or

-(b) if a revision of the DSMS is to occur the revision should be in terms different from those proposed by the Safety Authority; or
+(b) if a revision of the DSMS is to occur the revision should be in terms different from those proposed by the Minister; or

 (c) the revision should be completed by a time later than that set out in the notice.